Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 Hamlin Lake Beach

-As an added bonus, the newer playground is waterside, as are the changing rooms and picnic pavilion.
+As an added bonus, the newer playground is water-side, as are the changing rooms and picnic pavilion.
 Grills and picnic tables are sprinkled throughout, too.

 Hamlin Lake Playground Ludington State Park